hashtopolis/server/README.md

 - Easy and comfortable to use
 - Dark and light theme
-- Accessible from anywhere via web interface
+- Accessible from anywhere via web interface or user API
 - Server component highly compatible with common web hosting setups
 - Unattended agents
 - File management for word lists, rules, ...
 - Self-updating of both Hashtopolis and Hashcat
 - Cracking multiple hashlists of the same hash type as though they were a single hashlist
-- Running the same client on Windows, Linux and OS X
+- Running the same client on Windows, Linux and macOS
 - Files and hashes marked as "secret" are only distributed to agents marked as "trusted"
 - Many data import and export options
 - Rich statistics on hashes and running tasks